marcosgabarda/secret-santa-cli/README.md

 # Secret Santa CLI

-This is a Secret Santa gane CLI tool.
+This is a Secret Santa game CLI tool.
 It takes a `.yaml` file to configure the game, setting up the participants and the exclusions.

 Then, uses [Mailgun API](https://documentation.mailgun.com/docs/mailgun/user-manual/get-started/)